AlacrisIO/alacrity/README.md

 uncontroversial.
 Each player would rank all states as zero, except for ones in which they win (one) or tie (half).
 The value is guaranteed to increase or stay the same regardless of the state transitions.

-TODO Someone other than Jay should try to write down the Alacrity program for this example as a test of their comprehension and Jay's ability to explain the ideas.

 #### Blackjack